American Oil Chemists' Society: Technical (Laboratory) Services

-The AOCS LPP is the world's most extensive and respected collaborative proficiency testing program for oil- and fat- related commodities, oilseeds, oilseed meals, and edible fats.
-Established in 1915, more than 500 chemists in over 40 countries participate, creating a who's who list of the finest companies in the fats and oils world.
+The AOCS LPP is a collaborative proficiency testing program for oil- and fat-related commodities, oilseeds, oilseed meals, and edible fats.
+Established in 1915, more than 500 chemists in over 40 countries participate, creating a who's who list of companies in the fats and oils world.

 Publications

 AOCS has published over 100 books, three technical journals related to edible oil chemistry: Journal of the American Oil Chemists' Society (JAOCS), Lipids, Journal of Surfactants and Detergents, and the news magazine, International News on Fats, Oils, and Related Materials (INFORM).

 In addition to its own distribution channels, AOCS has also partnered with online libraries like CRC/Taylor & Francis and Springer to make content available electronically.

 Meetings

 AOCS holds the international Annual Meeting every year for both members and non-members.
 In 2009, the 100th annual meeting was held in Orlando, Florida, celebrating the centennial of the organization.

 In addition to the annual meeting, there are several other smaller events held throughout the year.
 These meetings cover topics ranging from edible oil refining to lipid oxidation to biodiesel technologies.